Neo-Nazi trial forces Germany to confront painful truths

 MISTAKES

-Photos of the trio as rebellious looking teenagers, or on holiday at the Baltic Sea have mesmerised and horrified the public.
+Photos of the trio as rebellious looking teenagers, or on holiday at the Baltic Sea have mesmerized and horrified the public.
 They appear so normal.

 For their victims' families, who for years were suspected by police of being linked to the murders themselves, learning the truth has brought scant comfort.